awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 Amazon Virtual Private Cloud \(Amazon VPC\) enables you to define a virtual networking environment in a private, isolated section of the AWS Cloud\.
 You have complete control over your virtual networking environment\.

 Within a virtual private cloud \(VPC\), you can launch AWS resources such as Auto Scaling groups\.
-An Auto Scaling group in a VPC works essentially the same way as it does on Amazon EC2 and supports the same set of features\.
+An Auto Scaling group in a VPC works essentially the same way as it does on EC2\-Classic and supports the same set of features\.

 A subnet in Amazon VPC is a subdivision within an Availability Zone defined by a segment of the IP address range of the VPC\.
 Using subnets, you can group your instances based on your security and operational needs\.
 A subnet resides entirely within the Availability Zone it was created in\.
 You launch Auto Scaling instances within the subnets\.